staticflux-adi/staticfluxadi-demo/README.md

 # staticfluxadi-demo
-This is my first Git Repoistory
+This is my first Git Repository